Share the Gift of SecurityReading Time: 2 Minutes

 For this holiday season, give your loved ones some peace of mind by introducing them to Social Security’s many programs.
-While creating new holiday memories, help your family members create a safe and secure my Social Security account at www.socialsecurity.gov/myaccount.
+While creating new holiday memories, help your family members create a personal my Social Security account.
 It’s the gift that keeps on giving all year long, with features that let you:

 - Get your Social Security Statement, to review:

-- Your earnings once a year to verify the amounts that we posted are correct; and
+- Your earnings once a year to verify the amounts that we posted are correct.

 - The estimated Social Security and Medicare taxes you’ve paid.